nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

 # Deep-Learning-for-Knowledge-Graph-Completion

+Below is a list of the contents of the repository.
+Please update when you commit.
-##  data/ Contains all the data we've built for this project.
+###  data/ Contains all the data we've built for this project.
 	EncodedData.csv:  The Main data, already encoded with entity embeddings, and associated outputs.
 Of the form
 					  [EntityA|EntityB|a0,a1,...,a299|b0,b1,...,b299|p0,p1,p2,p3,p4]